karlvr/empire-state/README.md

 ```

 Now when the `MyTextField` component wants to change its value, it calls the `onChange` function in its
-props, which invokes the Changeling, which calls `setState` on the `MyForm` component to update the form
+props, which invokes the controller, which calls `setState` on the `MyForm` component to update the form
 state.

 ## API